THUKElab/COUNTERMATH/README.md

 data/countermath_ver1.1.jsonl
 ```

 You can load it directly into your scripts or evaluation pipelines depending on your use case.
 Tha ground truth is not publicly available for ensuring high-quality evaluation.
-You can submit your results in our Leadboard (coming soon).
+You can submit your results in our Leadboard: [COUNTERMATH-Leadboard](https://countermath.github.io/).
+For more details about the benchmark, you can visit its official page.

 ---